PedroRocha84/android-fetch-retrofit-api/README.md

 ## 📌 Backlog

+- Use native C function to convert the quote text to uppercase, and display the transformed result below the original quote.
 - Validate if the device have connectivity to internet prior any fetching data

 ## 🛠️ Built With